-As mentioned above, the purpose of the Environmental Survey and Monitoring Strategy is to identify the extent and significance of effects from both typical circumstances and those that give rise to increased effects.
+The results aim to identify the extent and significance of effects from both typical circumstances and those that give rise to increased effects.
 This evidence can then be used as a guide for designers, decision-makers and the general public at times when the likely effects of proposed tourism activities are being evaluated.